U.S. jury awards $150 million for Jeep fuel-tank fire death

 Concerns over fuel-tank placement prompted Chrysler to announce in 2013 that it would recall 1993-1998 Jeep Grand Cherokees, along with the Jeep Libertys from model years 2002-2007.
 The company also said it would conduct a "customer satisfaction campaign" for 1999-2004 Jeep Grand Cherokees.

+Clarence Ditlow of the Center for Auto Safety said in a statement the verdict should prompt NHTSA to reopen its investigation into Jeep fuel-tank fires.

-(Reporting by Jessica Dye; Editing by Alexia Garamfalvi, Chris Reese and Steve Orlofsky)
+(Reporting by Jessica Dye; Editing by Alexia Garamfalvi, Chris Reese, Steve Orlofsky and Lisa Shumaker)